HighTechHarmony/StreamMonitor/README.md

 `composer require jenssegers/mongodb --ignore-platform-reqs`

-### Modify the generated config.py and fill in your connection string and pushover token default, like this:
+### Create or modify config.py and fill in your connection string and pushover token default, like this:

 You need to make a config.py file in order for anything to work.
-Here is an example config.py file.
+Copy config.py.example file and modify as needed.
+It generally looks like this but may change with future revisions so consider config.py.example a better template.

 ```
 CONNECTION_STRING = "mongodb://localhost:port/?authSource=admin&readPreference=primary&ssl=false"